Malaysia–South Korea relations: History

-Relations between the two countries began on the 23rd of February 1960 with visits between the leaders of each nation.
+Relations between the two countries began on 23 February 1960 with visits between the leaders of each nation.

 Economic relations

 Since 1980, South Korea emerged as one of Malaysia's main foreign direct investment sources.
 Until 1996, a total of 235 South Korean investments projects to Malaysia worth RM4.6 billion were approved for the manufacturing sector, comprising the production of non-metallic products, electrical and electronic products, wood and wood products, rubber products and chemicals.
 From 2004 until 2008, Malaysia's trade with South Korea increased by 6.7% from US$9.7 billion in 2004 to US$15.4 billion.
 In 2012, another 287 projects have been implemented with an investment of RM7.7 billion.
 The trade value reached almost US$20 billion in 2018, making Malaysia as the South Korea's 14th largest business partner.
 In 2018, South Korean SK Group signed a memorandum of understanding (MoU) with Malaysia to invest in the latter by collaborating in information and communications technology (ICT) and 5G, oil and gas, green technology and urban development.

+In April 2025, South Korea and Malaysia will gather in Seoul to sign a bilateral free trade agreement.
+About 70 officials from the two countries will attend the eighth official meeting from Apr.
+08 to Apr.
+11, and the agreement will bridge the gap in 10 priority areas, including trade in goods, services, and economic cooperation.